jingxiangwu/laman/README.md

 As I recently switched to a MacBook with M1 chip, it becomes quite non straightforward to install PyTorch Geometric.
 I have included a detailed guide on the installation on M1 Macs, please see [Installation Guide](./install_geometric.md).

-## Acknowledgments

-Thanks to all collaborators for their invaluable insights and support in this ongoing exploration of Laman graphs and their generalizations.
-Contributions are welcome.

 ## Related Projects